minimo-io/minimo-11ty/README.md

 -   Add functionality: Load prism-light or prism-dark depending on the mode selected (not it's fixed dark).
 -   Load all gpx files data with an eleventyComputed property that lists them.
 -   Add an effect to the call to action button, With 3 stages: 1) Any Wordpress problem?
 2) Woocommerce API Integration need?
 3) +11 clients problems solved!
 4) Let's Work Together! or Get a Quote!
 With a fast blink and more delay!

+-   (v2) Add pagination for blog posts.
+-   (v2) Markup article files must be more isolated from pure html.
+Ideally they should be pure, simple, minimal markup.

 ### Bugs